KabylieStatisticsPage/facebook_user_parser/README.md

 - This script is designed to work with Fecebook old version
 - We advise you to use a FB account with at least of a 1-year life
 - Replace the v_email, v_password with your FB credentials
+- Retrive your local Facebok cookie called "presence" from your computer and past it to the v_cookies value
 - If you have more than 100 accounts to proceed with, we advise creating several CSV input files with 100 records each file
 - Note that there are 30 seconds of script sleeping per page
 - Note that there are 15 minutes of script sleeping per input file